 The main difference lies in the chamois contour to provide the necessary support for the female body.
 The straps are designed to provide upper body comfort while also accommodating the breasts.

-Some newer models also allows for the straps to be easily removed during a toilet break without having to strip off the entire bib shorts.
+Some newer models also allow for the straps to be easily removed during a toilet break without stripping off the entire bib shorts.

 3. How to tell if a cycling bib short is men's or women's?

 In most cases, the manufacturer will explicitly differentiate them with wordings like men, women, donna (women in Italian), or using initials such as W.

 4. What do you wear under cycling bib shorts?

 Wear nothing under the bib shorts, for both males and females.
 Some could call this, going commando.
 You don’t want to end up looking like a cycling Hubbard with your underwear!